allegheny-college-cmpsc-104-Fall-2024/lab07/README.md

 ### _Notes_:
 - Within `writing/reStructedText.md`, you will find tasks awaiting your completion.
 As you work, please ensure to remove all markers indicating pending work.
+- - Ensure you have installed the Sphinx Read the Docs theme by running: `pip install sphinx-rtd-theme`.

 ## Resources
 - reStructuredText Documentation: https://docutils.sourceforge.io/rst.html